UTDallasEPICS/ATC-Patient-Data/backend/README.md

 In the backend folder, run `docker-compose up` to start the database, then run `npx prisma migrate dev` in _another terminal_ to setup the database schema.
 You can then run `npm run start` in the backend and `npm run dev` in the frontend.

-The server connection logic can be found under [index.ts](https://github.com/UTDallasEPICS/ATC-Patient-Management-Backend/blob/main/index.ts)

-- If the '127.0.0.1' uri fails to connect for you, consider creating your own [.env](https://github.com/UTDallasEPICS/ATC-Patient-Management-Backend/blob/main/.env.example) file _(Example provided with the link)_

 # Usage

 We used either [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) to test requests, the tool you decide to use is up to you